 The grand total for the filter only (i.e. not including user mode components): 16,200!

-So, there you have the state of file system filter development in the year 2000.
+So, there you have the state of Legacy file system filter development before the invention of Filter Manager and Minifilters.
 The highlights include:

 Lastly, each Windows file system is different than the other by way of implementation.
 Thus, the behavior that you see while interacting with a particular file system may be architecturally similar but different in its observed behavior.

-At this point, a group of very senior file system and kernel architects and developers at Microsoft (i.e. “very smart people”) decided this needed fixed.
+Taken together, this was why a group of very senior file system and kernel architects and developers at Microsoft (i.e. “very smart people”) decided this needed fixed.
 Not because they had nothing better to do, but because a large percentage of Windows crashes were being blamed on file system filter drivers.
 While you could try to blame the filter developers for this, the filtering model was objectively broken.
 File system filter drivers were clearly an afterthought in the original design of NT.
 And they just required way too much grunt work to implement; Work that was often tricky and easily prone to bugs.
-It was time to sit down and architect and design a way to write a file system filter driver on Windows.
+It was time to sit down and architect a “better way” to write a file system filter driver on Windows.

-And this is where Filter Manager and the Filter Manager Framework, and File System Minifilters enter the picture.
+And this is where Filter Manager, the Filter Manager Framework, and File System Minifilters enter the picture.
 The team behind Filter Manager wanted to make it easier and more reliable to write a file system filter driver on Windows.
 In doing so, there were two significant requirements that had to be met:

-1) The “new” way to write a file system filter must be as flexible as the existing model.
-If there was a filter type that could be written the old way, but not in the new way, then the new way was a failure
+- The “new” way to write a file system filter must be as flexible as the existing model.
+If there was a filter type that could be written the old way, but not in the new way, then the new way was a failure.

-2) The underlying file system architecture in Windows could not be radically changed.
+- The underlying file system architecture in Windows could not be radically changed.
 In other words, the goal of simplifying file system filter development could not be met by simplifying the file system interface.
 Remember this point, especially, because we’re going to return to it later.

-Thus, the ultimate solution to the problem was to create a framework for writing file system filter drivers.
+Thus, the ultimate solution to the problem was to create a comprehensive “framework” for writing file system filter drivers.
 The framework provides the one legacy file system filter driver necessary in the system, and consumers of the framework plug in as “Minifilters”.
 This single legacy filter would be serve as a universal file system Filter Manager.
-As I/O requests arrive at the Filter Manager legacy filter Device Object, Filter Manager calls the minifilters using a call out model.
-After each minifilter processes the request, Filter Manager then calls through to the next Device Object in the Device Stack (Figure 5).
+As I/O requests arrive at the Filter Manager legacy filter Device Object, Filter Manager calls the Minifilters using a call out model.
+After each Minifilter processes the request, Filter Manager then calls through to the next Device Object in the Device Stack (Figure 5).

 Filter Manager is great and does a lot of things for you.
 This includes but is not limited to the following.